Aragona: Cuisine

 The taganu is a dish cooked with Rigatoni, eggs and tuma (cheese) a typical local fresh, non-salted cheese made from sheep's milk.
 The name derives from the name of the pot in which it is cooked on the Holy Saturday, to be then consumed on Easter Monday.
 It is baked for two hours and can be eaten hot or cold.
 It is accompanied by a white wine.

-Another typical dish of the local cuisine is the 'mbriulata, which consists of dough filled with olives, caramelized onions, crumbled sausage, oil, salt and pepper.
+Another typical dish of the local cuisine is the 'mbriulata, which consists of very thin bread dough filled with olives, caramelized onions, crumbled sausage, oil, salt and pepper.
 They are then rolled into the form of a bun and placed in the oven for 40 minutes.